SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Hilariously, the most popular flavor quickly became apple pie moonshine.
 You simply don’t get more American than that.
 Here’s how you make it!

 - 1 quart of moonshine

 - 3 cans of frozen apple concentrate

 - 8 cinnamon sticks

-- 0-2 cups brown sugar*
+- 0-2 cups of brown sugar to taste

-*This varies depending on how sweet you like your moonshine to taste.
+*The amount of brown sugar used will vary depending on how sweet you like your moonshine to taste.

 Soon you’ll be sipping on an ironic, value-storing, history-rich, absolutely delicious jar of 150 proof Americana.
-Bottoms up and cheers to taking a walk in the moonlight.
+Bottoms up and cheers to taking a walk in the moonlight!